 Insert tab on the ribbon > Section Charts > > click on More Column Chart> Insert a Clustered Column Chart

-Also, we can use the short key; first of all, we need to select all data and then press the short key (Alt+F1) to create a chart in the same sheet or Press the only F11 to create the chart in a separate new sheet.
+Also, we can use the short key; first, we need to select all data and then press the short key (Alt+F1) to create a chart in the same sheet or Press only F11 to create the chart in a separate new sheet.

-When we click on more column chart, then we got a new window as below mention.
-We can choose the format then click on Ok.
+When we click on more column charts, we get a new window, as mentioned below.
+We can choose the format and then click on Ok.

 How to Make Clustered Column Chart in Excel?

-Clustered Column Chart in Excel is very simple and easy to use.
+Clustered Column Chart in Excel is straightforward and easy to use.
 Let us understand the working of Clustered Column Chart with some examples.

 Clustered Column Chart in Excel Example #1

-There is a summarization of data; this summarization is a company’s performance report, suppose some sales team in different location zone, and they have a target for sale the product.
-All filed like target, order count, Target, Order Value, Achieved %, Payment received, Discount % is given in the summary; now we can see them in a table as below mention.
+There is a summary of data; this summarization is a company’s performance report, suppose some sales teams in different location zone, and they have a target for the product’s sale.
+All filed like target, order count, Target, Order Value, Achieved %, Payment received, and Discount % are given in the summary; now we can see them in the table below.
 So we want to display the report by using a cluster column chart.

 Choose the clustered column chart > Click on Ok.